Employer Insights

 Oregon Continuation of Coverage and COBRA Laws

-Oregon employers with 20 employees or less are required to provide employees and their dependents with COBRA coverage under the Oregon COBRA law.
+Oregon employers with 20 employees or fewer are required to provide employees and his or her dependents with COBRA coverage under the Oregon COBRA law.

-Employees and their dependents are entitled to state continuation of coverage for up to 9 months if:
+Employees and his or her dependents are entitled to state continuation of coverage for up to 9 months if:

 • A family member maintains employment but loses health coverage because hours are cut

-• The family member who is insured through work becomes eligible for Medicare and no longer has group coverage but other members of the family still need insurance
+• The family member that is insured through work becomes eligible for Medicare and no longer has group coverage but other members of the family still need insurance

 • The family member with coverage dies or divorces and a spouse and/or children need insurance

-In order to qualify for continuation of coverage, the employee with coverage must have continuous health coverage for at least three months prior to when the coverage or employment ended.
-To learn more about Oregon Mini-COBRA, information can be found at the Oregon Division of Financial Regulation.
+To qualify for continuation of coverage, the covered employee must have continuous health coverage for at least 3 months prior to the end of coverage or employment.

 It should be noted that employers with 20 or more employees are subject to federal COBRA legislation and are eligible for coverage for up to 18 months of continued coverage.